viktorsec/dashboard/README.md

 # Dashboard

-A modular dashboard for Ruzinovsky Habbitat monitoring.
+A modular dashboard for Ruzinovsky Habitat monitoring.

 ## Development